Donders-Institute/Radboud-FUS-measurement-kit/README.md

 ## ✒️ How to cite <a name="how-to-cite"></a>

-If you use this hardware in your research or project, please cite it as follows:

-[ADD CITATION]

-If you use this software in your research or project, please cite it as follows:
+If you use this kit in your research or project, please cite it as follows:

-Margely Cornelissen (Radboud University, Nijmegen, The Netherlands) & Erik Dumont (Image Guided Therapy, Pessac, France) (2024), Radboud FUS measurement kit software (Version 0.8), [GITHUB-URL]
+Margely Cornelissen, Stein Fekkes (Radboud University, Nijmegen, The Netherlands) & Erik Dumont (Image Guided Therapy, Pessac, France) (2024), Radboud FUS measurement kit (Version 0.8), [GITHUB-URL]

 <!-- GETTING STARTED -->